 Brie and Grape Quesadillas.
-A fruit and cheese platter is a good party food, but game-distracted guests can fumble the elements -- they maul your cheese and drop grapes that roll under the couch.
-This is an inventive way that seals the meal and has them eating out of the palm of their hand.
+A fruit and cheese platter is a good party food; but game-distracted guests can fumble the elements.
+They maul your cheese and drop grapes that roll under the couch.
+This recipe is an inventive way that seals the meal and has them eating out of the palm of their hand.

 This easy creation lets you spend more time with your company.
 If you're a pro-athlete looking for recipes simple enough for your mid-season or post-prison cookbook -- this one's for you.
 Rachel Ray called it "Even too easy for me".

 Griddle pan or skillet

 Between the stress of football season and hosting duties, better pop a cold one.
 When it comes to drinking, think nurse not dog.
 Don't lap it up too fast or you just might do the nip-slip half-time show.

 2. Grease, then heat up the griddle.
 Lube that surface up, then get it sizzling hot, like the slutty as-seen-on-TV cheerleaders you want to strangle.

 While the griddle (or skillet) is still cold, put a little EVOO on a paper towel and wipe it across the surface.
 Then heat your cooking surface to about 400 degrees.
 To see if it's ready, sprinkle on a few drops of water.
 If they dance around like a whore in church, it's hot enough.

 3. Slice grapes and brie.
 If you have a maid named Beulah, feel free to yell out, Peel me a grape, Beulah.
 It worked for Mae West.

 Cut the grapes in half.
 Slice the wonderfully creamy brie into 1/4 inch slices.
 Go ahead, nibble.

 4. Assemble and move to griddle.
 Before you add your toppings, lift each tortilla and separate.
 They're like immigrants, they arrive in a pack and tend to stick together.